wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    * Azure Batch
    <br /><br />

-1. For more about ALGORITHMS USED, see <a target="_blank" href="https://wilsonmar.github.io/machine-learning-algorithms/">my explanations at https://wilsonmar.github.io/machine-learning-algorithms</a>, which lists by PROTIP: alphabetical order here:
+1. For more about ALGORITHMS USED, see <a target="_blank" href="https://wilsonmar.github.io/machine-learning-algorithms/">my explanations at https://wilsonmar.github.io/machine-learning-algorithms</a>, which lists them by alphabetical order.

-   *	Bayesian Linear Regression
-   *	Boosted Decision Tree Regression
-   *	Decision Forest Regression
-   *	Fast Forest Quantile Regression
-   *	K-Means Clustering
-   *	Linear Regression
-   *	Multiclass Decision Forest
-   *	Multiclass Decision Jungle
-   *	Multiclass Logistic Regression
-   *	Multiclass Neural Network
-   *	Neural Network Regression
-   *	One-Class Support Vector Machine
-   *	One-vs-All Multiclass
-   *	Ordinal Regression
-   *	PCA-Based Anomaly Detection
-   *	Poisson Regression
-   *	Two-Class Averaged Perceptron
-   *	Two-Class Bayes Point Machine
-   *	Two-Class Boosted Decision Tree
-   *	Two-Class Decision Forest
-   *	Two-Class Decision Jungle
-   *	Two-Class Locally-Deep Support Vector Machine
-   *	Two-Class Logistic Regression
-   *	Two-Class Neural Network
-   *	Two-Class Support Vector Machine
-   <br /><br />

 Case studies of how people are already making use of AI/ML to save time and money: